Dry Eye Syndrome (cont.)

-an artificial tear insert.
-The insert is similar to a contact lens and is inserted one to two times per day.
+- Eye lubricants may be prescribed, including eye inserts.
 Cellulose is contained in the insert and acts to stabilize and thicken the film of tears over the eyes and to prolong the time the tear film works.
 The artificial tear insert must be properly inserted, otherwise corneal abrasion may occur.

-Cyclosporine A 0.5% (Restasis) helps decrease any inflammation on the surface of your eye.
+- Cyclosporine A 0.5% (Restasis) helps decrease any inflammation on the surface of your eye.
 This inflammation is thought to decrease the ability of your eyes to maintain a healthy tear film.
 Used twice a day, cyclosporine 0.5% helps you make healthier tears on your own.

 - Nonsteroidal anti-inflammatory drops (Voltaren, Acular, Nevanac, Xibrom) likewise reduce the inflammation associated with DES.

 - Antibiotics are used if you have blepharitis or meibomian gland dysfunction.

 - Antibiotic ophthalmic ointments, such as erythromycin and bacitracin, among others, are used at night for about seven to 10 days to decrease the number of bacteria that break down the lipid layer of your tear film.
 These ointments also lubricate your eyes overnight.

-Oral antibiotics, particularly tetracycline and doxycycline, not only help to decrease the number of bacteria but also help to make the oil more fluid so it flows out of the oil glands more easily.
+- Oral antibiotics, particularly tetracycline and doxycycline, not only help to decrease the number of bacteria but also help to make the oil more fluid so it flows out of the oil glands more easily.
 This is often used if you have rosacea.
 There are many people who have rosacea of the eyelids and do not have the typical changes of rosacea on the rest of the face.